quarter-pounder/pi-at-home-bootstrap/docs/operations/secrets.md

 2. Ensure the host has `ansible-vault` available (installed via `bootstrap/02-install-core.sh`).

 ## Managing Secrets
-- `make vault-create` – Creates `secrets.env.vault`.
+- `make vault-create`: Creates `secrets.env.vault`.
 Uses `.vault_pass` when present; otherwise prompts for a password.
-- `make vault-edit` – Opens the vault for editing with `ansible-vault edit`.
+- `make vault-edit`: Opens the vault for editing with `ansible-vault edit`.
-- `make vault-view` – Displays decrypted contents without writing to disk.
+- `make vault-view`: Displays decrypted contents without writing to disk.

 ### Editing Workflow
 1. Ensure `.vault_pass` exists (or be ready to enter the password when prompted).